jdstein1/carousel/README.md

     $ npm install
     $ bower install

-Run the app in a local server with:
+Run the app in a local Node.js server with:

-    $ node server
+    $ npm start

 ## resources